 - Write a caption that has impact and draws attention, whether it’s a positive or negative conservation story.

-- An image, however, shouldn’t be forced into the category with a word-smithed caption.
+- Am image, however, shouldn’t be forced into the category with a word-smithed caption.
 Caption thoughtfully, with respect for the visible content of the photo.

-- An image should be well-captured and well-captioned for the strongest impact.
+- An image should be well-captured for the strongest impact.

 - Judges would like to see a layered shot with immediate impact.
 A conservation story is usually a series of images, but for a single image to be effective, it is layered and invites the viewer into the story.

-- Conservation images can be hard photos that make the viewer upset, but they can also be positive or constructive or, simply, informative.
+- Conservation images can be hard photos that make the viewer upset, but they can also be positive, constructive or simply informative.
 The most important criterion is impact.

 - Consider subjects big and small that reflect issues of concern.
 They can be subtle and still have impact illustrating a scene before, during or after a conservation issue.